emon654/emon654.github.io/_posts/2018-12-18-Introduction-to-Data-Visualization.md

 ### Impediments

 I may had many columns and rows in my dataset, but I wish I could have shown the data with different graphs.
 The data that I had were more discrete since most of it was rankings.
 The data field score was continuous, however; it relates to its overall quality of the university.
 As per for my research question I was not able to do much with calculated fields since I primarily wanted to show the comparisons of different colleges.
-I have used it for developing diagram purposes such averaging out the score, placeholders,
+I have used it for developing diagram purposes such averaging out the score, placeholders, Strings, and for parameters.
+These helped me created the charts I needed to show what is important.

 ### Practices From the Author
 As per for strategies I provided from the book I concentrated on avoiding clutter.
 I utlized a few color variations such as 'blue' and'grey' to differentiate the many bars shown.
 My visualzation are quite simple when it comes to displaying them.
 Mainly, I used performance bar charts just to show who or what is doing better.